csommerl/js120/lesson2/lesson2_notes.md

 Context loss occurs in (at least) 3 ways, namely when

 1. a method is copied from an object & used elsewhere
-2. a function is nested within an object method
+2. a function is nested within an object's method
 3. ...

 ### The Problem: Method Copied from Object